 Translation: golden Polish autumn

 Let’s close this list of fall words with a phrase the Poles use to describe autumn at home.
-In a country where 30% of its land is covered by forests, Złota polska jesień is a true sight to behold.
-The trees are dressed in their golden-red hues and the weather is still relatively warm and sunny — great for enjoying long walks in the parks.
+In a country where 30% of its land is covered by forests, Złota polska jesień is truly a sight to behold.
+The trees are dressed in golden-red hues and the weather is still relatively warm and sunny — perfect for enjoying long walks in the great outdoors.

-To enjoy the Polish autumn in all its splendor, visit the Łazienki Park, the largest park in Warsaw or Ojców, the smallest national park in Poland, just a 20-minute drive north from Krakow.
+To enjoy the Polish autumn in all its splendor, try visiting Łazienki Park, which is the largest park in Warsaw.
+20 minutes north of Krakow you’ll also find lovely views at Ojców, the smallest national park in Poland.